benrudolph/bitbybit/source/_posts/2015-04-14-chicago-crime.md

 > Any sexual act directed against another person, forcibly and/or against that person's will or not forcibly or against the person's will in instances where the victim is incapable of giving consent [^1].

-This isn't a perfect proxy for rape culture per se, but I hold that **over the past 15 years, acceptance of criminal sexual assault is not only prevalent in our judicial system, but also is becoming increasingly tolerated as time goes on**.
+This isn't a perfect proxy for rape culture per se, but I hold that **over the past 15 years, acceptance of criminal sexual assault is not only prevalent in the Chicago judicial system, but also is becoming increasingly tolerated as time goes on**.

 To begin this analysis on how CSA cases manifest themselves in the judicial system, I viewed CSA in context to other crimes.
 How does CSA hold up in terms of arrest rate (what percentage of reports lead to arrest)?